 - 1 Cor.
 1:16 “Yes, I also baptized the household of Stephanas; beyond that, I don’t remember if I baptized anyone else.”
 (NIV)

 - Explanation: Citing the word “household,” some advocates of infant baptism use this verse to support their view.
-In response, many Baptist point out that later in the epistle, Paul mentions that he and Silas preached to the jailor “and to all the others in his house” (16:32).
+In response, many Baptists point out that later in the epistle, Paul mentions that he and Silas preached to the jailor “and to all the others in his house” (16:32).
 Baptists understand this to mean that those who were baptized were those that responded to Paul’s preaching.

 What about household conversions apart from baptism?
-Baptist sometimes point out, as a secondary argument, that there are other verses in the New Testament that don’t mention baptism, but they do teach that one person’s conversion led to the conversions of others in their household:
+Baptists sometimes point out, as a secondary argument, that there are other verses in the New Testament that don’t mention baptism, but they do teach that one person’s conversion led to the conversions of others in their household: